tommyshark/EncDec/README.md

 A Linux Python program for quick and easy text encryption and decryption using different methods.
 Not many methods have been added so far, but the project will evolve.
+This can be useful when you need to quickly and without lags encrypt a small text or decrypt it, instead of writing in the terminal manually or going to a website.

 In order to start it, enter: